-Massage therapy license requirements vary from state to state and the laws are constantly changing.
-It is our current understanding that as of 9/1/14, Certified Massage Technicians and Licensed Massage Therapists must complete 24 CE hours of continuing education every 2 years (unless they have been licensed or certified fewer than 12 months before the 8/31 expiration date).
+Massage therapy continuing education requirements for license renewal vary from state to state and the laws are constantly changing.
+It is our current understanding that Certified Massage Technicians and Licensed Massage Therapists must complete 24 CE hours of continuing education every 2 years.
+You can complete a maximum of 15 hours through online/home study courses.

 The 24 hours of CE must include: